apoapse1/Librum-for-Skyrim-VR/README.md

 3. Be particular with the items, spells, and powers you bring back from the Realm of Lorkhan.
 Much moreso than in vanilla Skyrim, having additional weapons, armors, spell tomes, gold, or even food items can start you out with a significant advantage.
 If you do not want this advantage, do not take anything with you.

 #### Configure the MCM
 Once you have created your character, open up the in-game settings and navigate to the _Mod Configuration Menu_ (MCM).
-You will need to make several changes here to adhere to the suggested Librum setup:
+You will need to make several changes here to adhere to the suggested Librum setup.
+Keep in mind that you will need to do this each time you create a new character.

-1.
+The suggested MCM options are as follows:
+1. **Bounty Gold.** Ignore the right-hand column, and change the left as follows:
+  - Bandits -> 200 gold
+  - Giants -> 400 gold
+  - Forsworn -> 200 gold
+  - Dragons -> 750 gold
+2. **Campfire.** Under the _Advanced_ tab, disable "Advanced Object Placement".
+It conflicts with b.
+3. **Caranthir Tower.** Leave default.
+4. **Clockwork.** Turn off "Recall Spell Fast-travel Check".
+This makes the Clockwork Recall spell a very good reward, which fits new difficulty of surviving during Clockwork's questline.
+5. **Clothing Fixes.** Leave default.
+6. **Cobb Encumbrance.** In the _Presets_ tab, apply the preset "Classic (SEM)".
+7. **Complete Alchemy and Crafting Overhaul.** Apply the following changes:
+  - _Alchemy_ tab: change all potion/poison durations to 10s.
+  - _Harvest_ tab: change _Food containers_ frequency to "scarce", and quantity to "reduced".
+8. **Diverse Dragons Collection 3.** Leave default -- we do not want to delevel dragons, as they are critical to progressing the character.
+9. **Dynamic Things.** Apply the following changes:
+  -_Containers/Activators_ tab: deactivate "Dynamic Safe Containers".
+  -_Advanced Options_ tab: activate "Containers are destructible", "Realistic amount of wood per tree", and "Realistic chopping time".
+10. vvvvv